Haiti Up Close

 Photo: René Durocher

 Hummingbirds, Todies, Orioles and Flamingoes are just a few of the magnificent birds you'll have a chance to spot when you visit.
-To learn more, read out article all about the amazing birdlife of Haiti.
+To learn more, check out these 10 amazing birds of Haiti and read our guide about bird watching in Haiti.

 Stingrays swimming in the Caribbean ocean